biantongfei/GDP_group5/README.md

 The outputs of the system are presented to the end-user using a custom dashboard application.

+All code for the project has been developed in Python and associated open-source packages, including Numpy, OpenCV, MXNet, TensorFlow, GluonCV, Flask and Dash.

+## Main System Modelling Process

 The overall modelling process can be broken down into three distinct phases:

 1. Video input and pre-processing, followed by extraction of human pose features using crowd-pose estimation.